Nebius-Academy/boltz2-mk8s/tutorial.md

 kubectl delete job boltz-cache-download
 ```

-> **Note:** `PID1` and `PID2` store the process IDs of the background tasks (`boltz-pre-pulling-job.yaml` and `boltz-cache-download-job.yaml`).
+Note: `PID1` and `PID2` store the process IDs of the background tasks (`boltz-pre-pulling-job.yaml` and `boltz-cache-download-job.yaml`).
 This allows them to run in parallel and ensures the script waits for each to complete before proceeding.

 ---

 ## 6. Run predictions

-In this section, you will launch multiple GPU-powered Boltz-2 prediction jobs in parallel, each processing a separate batch of input YAMLs from the shared PVC and saving results back to it.
+In this section, you will launch multiple GPU-powered Boltz-2 prediction jobs in parallel, each processing a separate batch of input YAMLs from the shared filesystem and saving results back to it.

-The file `scripts/boltz-multi-job.yaml` defines a Kubernetes indexed job `boltz-runner` that runs **16 Boltz prediction tasks** (`yamls_001`–`yamls_016`) on GPUs.
+The file `scripts/boltz-multi-job.yaml` defines a Kubernetes indexed job `boltz-runner` that runs 16 Boltz prediction tasks (`yamls_001`–`yamls_016`) on GPUs.
 Each batch corresponds to one of the `yamls_XXX` directories, and Kubernetes automatically schedules them across the available GPU nodes.
-For each batch, a separate **pod** is created, which reads the input YAMLs from the PVC `boltz-fs-pvc` and writes the prediction results back to the same PVC.
+For each batch, a separate pod is created, which reads the input YAMLs from the PVC `boltz-fs-pvc` and writes the prediction results back to the same PVC.

 ```bash
 envsubst '${BOLTZ_IMAGE}' < scripts/boltz-multi-job.yaml | kubectl apply -f -